DaStormBringer/AdditionalPipesBC2/README.md

 ## Update of Additional Pipes for BC3 and Minecraft 1.4+

 ### Testing builds: http://www.mediafire.com/tcooc ####
+To install, place in the standard minecraft/mods folder.

 ### Credits to Zeldo, DaStormBringer, and Kyprus for their work on the mod.